Postclassical Ensemble and Georgetown University Present “Schubert Uncorked,” Including World Premiere of ‘Arpeggione’ Concerto

 “Taylor left every brass player in the packed house shaking his head in disbelief”– Chicago Tribune

-One of the world’s great brass instrumentalists, David Taylor began his professional career as a member of Leopold Stokowski’s American Symphony Orchestra, and appearing with the New York Philharmonic under Pierre Boulez.
-Almost simultaneously, he was a member of the Thad Jones Mel Lewis jazz band, and recorded with Duke Ellington, the Rolling Stones, and Blood, Sweat, and Tears.
+One of the world’s great brass instrumentalists, David Taylor began his professional career as a member of Leopold Stokowski’s American Symphony Orchestra and appeared with the New York Philharmonic under Pierre Boulez.
+Almost simultaneously, he was a member of the Thad Jones Mel Lewis jazz band and recorded with Duke Ellington, the Rolling Stones, and Blood, Sweat, and Tears.
 Throughout his career, David Taylor has appeared and recorded with such jazz and popular artists as Wynton Marsalis, Barbara Streisand, Miles Davis, Quincey Jones, Frank Sinatra, and Aretha Franklin.
 He won the National Academy of Recording Arts and Sciences Most Valuable Player Award for five consecutive years, and has been awarded the NARAS Most Valuable Player Virtuoso Award, an honor accorded no other bass trombonist.
 Taylor has been a member of the bands of Gil Evans, Thad Jones-Mel Lewis, George Russell, and Charles Mingus.
 As a “classical” artist, he has worked with such artists as Yo Yo Ma and Itzhak Perlman.
-He has premiered works by such composers as Alan Hovhaness, Charles Wuorinen, Frederic Rzewski.
+He has premiered works by such composers as Alan Hovhaness, Charles Wuorinen, and Frederic Rzewski.

 PostClassical Ensemble was founded in 2003 as an experimental orchestral laboratory by Angel Gil-Ordóñez (Music Director) and Joseph Horowitz (Artistic Director).
 Its tagline “More than an Orchestra” suggests its unique mission.
 PCE programming is thematic and cross-disciplinary.
 All PCE programming links to educational institutions, most regularly to its Educational Partner — Georgetown University.
 Most PCE programming links to film programs at the National Gallery of Art.
 Many PCE programs incorporate dance or theater.
-The Ensemble has presented more than six dozen events in the DC area, and also toured festival programs to New York City (e.g., “Falla and Flamenco” at BAM, and the sold-out American stage premiere of Falla’s El Corregidor y la Molinera) and Chicago.
+The Ensemble has presented more than six dozen events in the DC area and also toured festival programs to New York City (e.g., “Falla and Flamenco” at BAM, and the sold-out American stage premiere of Falla’s El Corregidor y la Molinera) and Chicago.
 It has generated national radio specials via NPR, WFMT/Chicago, and Sirius XM Satellite Radio.
-The Ensemble made its sold-out Kennedy Center debut in Fall 2005 with “Celebrating Don Quixote,” featuring a commissioned production of Manuel de Falla’s sublime puppet opera Master Peter’s Puppet Show.
+The Ensemble made its sold-out Kennedy Center debut in Fall of 2005 with “Celebrating Don Quixote,” featuring a commissioned production of Manuel de Falla’s sublime puppet opera Master Peter’s Puppet Show.
 In June 2005, in association with the American Film Institute and Naxos Records, PostClassical Ensemble presented two classic American documentaries “The Plow that Broke the Plains and The City” whose scores, by Virgil Thomson, were performed live.
 These presentations generated two best-selling Naxos DVDs (“revelatory”, Philip Kennicott in the Washington Post).
 A three-year $200,000 Mellon Foundation grant supports the Ensemble’s ongoing partnerships with Strathmore, Georgetown University, and the National Gallery of Art, and furnishes a valued imprimatur.
 As PostClassical Productions, PCE has long exported programming to New York City and Chicago.
 PCE programming makes an uncompromising missionary statement.
 Little standard repertoire is included.
 Though no conscious repertoire philosophy was ever promulgated, the Ensemble rarely plays music composed before 1900.
 Next season’s major festivals are “Interpreting Shostakovich” in the fall, and “Dvorak and America” in the spring.

 Joseph Horowitz, PostClassical Ensemble Artistic Director, has long been a pioneer in classical music programming.
 As Executive Director of the Brooklyn Philharmonic Orchestra in the 1990s, he received national attention for “The Russian Stravinsky,” “American Transcendentalists,” “Flamenco,” and other festivals exploring the folk roots of concert works.
 Now an artistic advisor to various American orchestras, he has created more than three dozen interdisciplinary music festivals.
-In Fall 2008, he inaugurated the New York Philharmonic’s “Inside the Music” series, writing, hosting and producing programs on Tchaikovsky, Dvorák, and Brahms.
+In Fall of 2008, he inaugurated the New York Philharmonic’s “Inside the Music” series, writing, hosting and producing programs on Tchaikovsky, Dvorák, and Brahms.
 He is currently curating thematic festival projects for the Florida Symphony, the Pacific Symphony, the Pacific Symphony Youth Orchestra, the North Carolina Symphony, and the Buffalo Philharmonic.
-Called “our nation’s leading scholar of the symphony orchestra” by Charles Olton, former President of the League of American Orchestras, Mr. Horowitz is also the award-winning author of eight books mainly dealing with theinstitutional history of classical music in the United States.
-Both his Classical Music in America: A History (2005) and Artists in Exile: How Refugees from 20th Century War and Revolution Transformed the American Performing Arts (2008) were named best books of the year by The Economist.
+Called “our nation’s leading scholar of the symphony orchestra” by Charles Olton, former President of the League of American Orchestras, Mr. Horowitz is also the award-winning author of eight books mainly dealing with the institutional history of classical music in the United States.
+Both his Classical Music in America: A History (2005) and Artists in Exile: How Refugees from the 20th Century War and Revolution Transformed the American Performing Arts (2008) were named the best books of the year by The Economist.
 As Project Director of an NEH National Education Project, as well as an NEH Teacher Training Institute, he is the author of a book for young readers entitled Dvorák in America, linked to a state-of-the-art DVD.
-His website is www.josephhorowitz.com; his blog is www.artsjournal.com/ uq.
+His website is www.josephhorowitz.com; his blog is www.artsjournal.com/uq.